AustinKelsay/node-backend-walkthrough/README.md

 Great now we have a local database, we have a schema for our users table, and a seed file with dummy data to save to our db and test our user schema!

-### 4.4 Create a User model
+### 5.1 Create a User model
 Now that the users table has been created in the database, you can create a User model to interact with it.

+These will be the methods that our endpoints call to make changes or get data from our database.

-Create a new file User.js in the models directory of your project and add the following code:
+Create a new `models` directory in our `db/` directory and add a file called `User.js` in the models directory and add the following code:

 ```
 const db = require('../dbConfig');